JacyCui/sicp-proj01/README.md

 - `tests`: A directory of tests used by `ok`

 - `gui_files`: A directory of various things used by the web GUI

+In the folder `solution` is my version of solution for hog project.
+You may not refer to it before you've finished the entire project.